-Kaitlyn Wareham joined DCI in December 2023 as a Psych Rehab Specialist at the Bradford PR Program.
-She is currently working under a waiver that was approved in late April of 2024.
-Kaitlyn joined PRA and PAPRS, and is working to acquire required trainings to be eligible to sit for CPRP exam.
-Kaitlyn currently provides group coverage and documentation support two days per week in the Potter PR Program.
+Kaitlyn Wareham joined DCI in December 2023 as a PR Specialist at the Bradford PR Program.
+She is currently working under a waiver that was approved in late April of 2024 (and resubmitted for renewal).
+Kaitlyn joined PRA and PAPRS, and is working to acquire required trainings to be eligible to sit for the CPRP exam.
+Kaitlyn had provided group coverage and documentation support on one day per week in the Potter PR Program.
+She has recently returned from a leave of absence and her on-site hours are to be determined.

-Chart Review/Audit
+Chart Reviews/Audits

-Between 6/1/2023 and 4/30/2024, 21 charts were audited.
-The majority are showing completion of all regulatory requirements.
-Occasional quality issues include reporting the use of member outcome checklists and thorough completion of member progress notes (circling am/pm, writing corresponding number to goal next to each group).
+Between 6/1/2024 and 5/16/2025, 25 charts were audited.
+The majority showed completion of all regulatory requirements.
+Occasional quality issues include reporting the use of member outcome checklists and thorough completion of member progress notes (circling am/pm and writing corresponding number to goal next to each group).
 Chart audits are completed by several staff members in order to increase our team's awareness of documenting and tracking service provision effectively and efficiently.
 This has resulted in an increase in documentation compliance, mindfulness, and natural conversations about charting and the overall quality of our documentation.
+Including chart auditing as part of the discharge procedure also allows for a thorough review of closed charts.
 Charting results included:

-- 1. Making auditing part of the discharge procedure allows for a thorough review of closed charts. - There has been a marked improvement in ensuring functional assessment domains match IRP domains, with only one error where a domain was not selected in the functional assessment but selected on the IRP, which was corrected as soon as it was discovered. - 3.
-One IRP update was completed via telehealth services when an individual was unable to attend in person due to illness.
-We have been able to decrease this from occurring by updating earlier and improving communication when updates are due, helping individual accountability for regular attendance. - 4.
-One initial Functional Assessment was completed on the 36th day of attendance, best practice is 30 days after intake. - 5.
-One Quarterly Note was missing the member's goals, this was corrected and has not occurred since.
-Staff route documentation to their director or Sr. director for review to ensure accuracy and quality.
+- There has been a marked improvement in ensuring functional assessment domains match IRP domains, with only one error where a domain was not selected in the functional assessment but selected on the IRP, which was corrected as soon as it was discovered. - 2.
+One initial Functional Assessment was completed on the 54th day past admission date, with best practice being 30 days after this date.
+This error was due to staffing shortage. - 3.
+One initial Functional Assessment was completed on the 31st day past admission date, with best practice being 30 days after this date. - 4.
+One initial Functional Assessment was completed on the 34th day past admission date, with best practice being 30 days after this date. - 5.
+One initial Functional Assessment was completed on the 36th day of attendance, with best practice being 30 days after intake. - 6.
+One Quarterly Note was missing the member's goals; this was corrected and has not occurred since.
+Staff route documentation to their Director or Sr. Director for review to ensure accuracy and quality. - 7.
+One IRP was entered twice due to staff error; required corrections were missed before IRP was finalized, resulting in a new IRP being created to reflect the changes. - 8.
+One PCP letter was not sent at admission as the member did not have a PCP at that time.
+PCP letter was sent at earliest mention of PCP by member, with staff periodically reviewing member's PCP status.

 Audit results are being discussed more consistently during supervision and staff meetings.
 The chart audit form has been updated to more accurately capture each chart and service component.
 We are working to identify areas for improvement.
-There has been increased coaching on chart auditing, and for several months only the director was completing audits.
+There has been increased coaching on chart auditing, and for several months only the Director was completing audits.
 Results were shared with staff as issues were noted.
 We continue to conduct member surveys to assist with reviewing member successes and progress throughout their program involvement.